eadesmet/bowlingcoremvc/NOTES.md

     since it's not on azure, azure runs on 2.0, so it doesn't see those bugs and i'm pretty sure it's not run when i run it from visual studio

 }

+1-7
+{
+    Small bug fix - creating a series now shows the username on the edit page

+    rethinking of adding Teams
+               and this tab is way out here..

+    ugh, so teams.. they kind of seem pointless in this app i don't want to have users keep track of all their teammates it would only be useful if i start tracking points and everything a league does

+    damn i need a new project.
+}